Skip links

 Ilustración de los tres tipos de formatos de 'Transition Games' utilizados para hacer el estudio

-Differences in External Loads
+Differences in external loads

-• Maximum speed (PeakV): The 1 vs. 1Behind format achieved the highest speeds (30.04 ± 1.17 km/h), significantly surpassing the other formats.
+• Maximum speed (PeakV): The 1 vs. 1 Behind format reached the highest speeds (30.04 ± 1.17 km/h), significantly surpassing the other formats.

-• Distance covered at high speed (≥24 km/h): The 1 vs. 1Behind format also led this indicator, with 351.72 ± 56.38 meters, showcasing its capacity to generate high-intensity efforts.
+• Distance covered at high speed (≥24 km/h): The 1 vs. 1 Behind also led this indicator, with 351.72 ± 56.38 meters, demonstrating its ability to generate high-intensity efforts.

-Impact on Fatigue Tests
+Impact on fatigue tests

-• All formats reduced sprint and jump performance after TGs, but the 1 vs. 1Front format generated higher levels of neuromuscular fatigue.
+• All formats reduced performance in sprints and jumps after the TGs, but the 1 vs. 1 Front generated higher levels of neuromuscular fatigue.

 Figura 4 del estudio.
 Gráfico de barras que ilustra las variaciones en las pruebas pre y post-TGs.